fstab/grok_exporter/README.md

 Related Projects
 ----------------

 Google's [mtail] goes in a similar direction.
 It uses RE2 regular expressions, which is a stripped-down regular expression language.
-That means, it does not support Grok patterns.
 It will not be possible to re-use existing Grok definitions with `mtail`.
 However, `mtail` is probably more CPU efficient than `grok_exporter`.
 We will provide some benchmarks soon.

 About the Regular Expression Library
 ------------------------------------